Increase safety – sex workers could work together in a supportive environment.

 Aggressive policing and the stigma associated with sex work makes it harder for sex workers to negotiate condom use with clients and access health services.
 Possession of condoms is still used as evidence of prostitution.

-4. Provide legal recognition of sex workers as workers.
+Provide legal recognition – sex workers are workers like other workers.

 Sex workers would be entitled to improve their working conditions, get a pension, form and join trade unions.